When "It Works" Is Not Good Enough • Live Workshops

 Thursday 19 March 2026 • London 9:00 PM • New York 5:00 PM • Los Angeles 2:00 PM • Berlin 10:00 PM • UTC/GMT 9:00 PM

-Book your place on all three workshops in one convenient, cost-effective bundle:
+Book your place on both remaining workshops in one convenient, cost-effective bundle:

 So, in summary: